 EPCS Mandates among the States

-As of November 1, 2019 there will be six states with active EPCS mandates.
-The inauguration of 2020 will witness the implementation of EPCS mandates for additional states, and as the United States approaches the federal mandate implementation date of January 1, 2021, a general trend of state legislatures requiring EPCS will likely continue.
-The details of each state’s mandate differ, differences based upon the specified schedules of controlled substances that must be prescribed.
+While the federal mandate only concerns Medicare Part D prescribers, states legislatures have begun developing their own electronic prescribing for controlled substances (EPCS) mandates in an effort to standardize the prescribing practices across all providers.
+Currently there are 12 states with active electronic prescribing for controlled substances (EPCS) mandates and numerous states have set future implementation dates for EPCS mandates.
+The details of each state’s mandate may differ depending on factors such as the specific schedules that must be electronically prescribed.
 It is imperative to the success and lawful abiding of the prescriber that they are aware of the schedules of controlled substances required under their state’s EPCS mandate and act accordingly.
 For more information on the details of each state’s EPCS mandate, please refer to the individual state links below.